-Ghazal’s parents Puneet & Parul were skeptical when they first walked into Genie Academy.
+Ghazal’s parents Puneet & Parul were skeptical when they first walked into Genie Academy (formerly Math Genie).
 After seeing disappointing results at many other programs, they weren’t sure if Genie Academy would be the best match for their daughter.
 However, after two and a half years, their skepticism was replaced by joy as they watched Ghazal blossom into a brilliant student.
 At Ghazal’s graduation from Genie Academy, we spoke to Puneet, her father.

 In addition to not seeing good results at Kumon, we were not happy with the classroom setup.
 They had a lot of tables where students of all levels would sit and do their work.
 There were some students who were very disciplined, but there were also other students who weren’t as disciplined.
 Ghazal was one of them.
 She had difficulty concentrating in class.
 We could see that she would often look around the classroom when she was supposed to be working on classwork.
 Since they are expected to do their work on their own, the teachers were not there to keep her focused on her work.

 When we put Ghazal at Eye Level, she started having trouble understanding what she was learning in class immediately.
 The classes were one-on-one, which was nice, but the teaching methods were not effective.
 To help address the issue Ghazal was having, we tried to get in touch with the teacher to ask if there was another way to teach the lesson in a way that Ghazal would understand.

 However, the teacher was never accessible there.
 We would always have to bring our concerns to the director, who would then relay our message to the teacher.
 We never had a direct line of communication with the teacher, so we were never sure if the problem was being described accurately or not.
 In addition, the teachers were constantly changing, so the students there never got a chance to feel comfortable with their teacher.
 In the end, we decided to take Ghazal out of the program because we were simply not seeing any improvement.